 - Do not enter the building until the fire department says it is safe to go in.

 - Do not turn on water, gas or electric.
 Utilities should not be used unless the fire department indicates it is safe for you to do so.

 - Do not use electronics, computers, televisions, stereos or appliances until they have been professionally cleaned and checked.
 The fire could have damaged the electrical circuits which may be hazardous.

-DON’T wipe or attempt to wash fire residue from walls, ceilings, or other absorbent surfaces.
+- Do not wipe or attempt to wash fire residue from walls, ceilings, or other absorbent surfaces.
 It is important not to tamper with any of the damage before it has been assessed by your insurance agent.

-DON’T use carpeting or upholstered furniture impacted by heavy smoke residues or debris until they have been safely cleaned.
+- Do not use carpeting or upholstered furniture impacted by heavy smoke residues or debris until they have been safely cleaned.
 They will need special treatment to remove harmful smoke toxins.